vitali-fedulov/images3/README.md

 **Demo**: [Similar image search and clustering](https://similar.pictures).

 Func `Similar` gives a verdict whether 2 images are similar with well-tested default thresholds.

-If you prefer your own thresholds or sort by similarity metrics, use functions `PropMetric` and `EucMetric`.
+Func `EucMetric` allows your own thresholds, when you need different precision or want to sort by similarity.
+Such is also func `PropMetric`.

 Func `Open` supports JPEG, PNG and GIF.
-But other image types are possible through third-party libraries, because the input for func `Icon` is `image.Image`.
+But other image types are possible through third-party libraries, because func `Icon` input is `image.Image`.

 For search in billions of images, use a hash table for preliminary filtering (see the 2nd example below).